 - Aside from homeowners’ association dues, are there any other expenses you will have to pay and how much?

 - Are there any arrears for utilities like water/electricity?

 - If there are arrears for utilities like water/electricity, who shall shoulder the updating of the arrears?

-- Are electricity/water connections available for the property to begin with?
+- Are there service entrances for electricity/water connections for the property to begin with?

 - If electricity/water connections are not available, How much would it normally cost for a connection to become available for your property?

 - If electricity/water connections are available, how much would a reconnection cost?

 - When shall the buyer be given authority to renovate the property or take control of it?
 The earlier you can renovate a property and have it ready for occupancy so it can be sold or leased, the better.
 Some banks give control of the property once the Contract-To-Sell (CTS) has been finalized or when the title has been transferred to the name of the buyer in case bank financing is through a mortgage.

 - How much can I have the property rented out or what are the rentals for comparable properties in the same area?